CMurphy1321/dotfiles/README.md

 it isn't too bad; it only takes a few minutes.

 cd ~/.vim/bundle/YouCompleteMe/
-git submodule update --init --recursive cmake -G "Unix Makefiles" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp make ycm_support_libs
+git submodule add git@github.com:Valloric/YouCompleteMe.git ./install.sh --clang-completer

 And that's it!
 If this didn't work or you would like more information go to https://github.com/Valloric/YouCompleteMe.